no-more-secrets/parsco/README.md

 of C++20 and Coroutines.
 For the standard library I use libstdc++ from gcc 11.1.0, though more recent ones should work as well.

-The build is done with CMake, and here is a typical invocation that I use on Ubuntu Linux 20.04 on an `x86_64` system that will use a build of LLVM located at `/path/to/llvm` and a libstdc++ 11.1.0 located in `/path/to/gcc`:
+The build is done with CMake, and here is a typical build process that I use on Ubuntu Linux 20.04 on an `x86_64` system that will use a build of LLVM located at `/path/to/llvm` and a libstdc++ 11.1.0 located in `/path/to/gcc`: